DWORDsrl/freeants-js/README.md

 # freeants-js

-Next Step:  No version
+Next steps:

-            Use for jQuery "externals" section of "webpack.config.js".
+            Try to use jQuery in "externals" section of "webpack.config.js".
             Try access with apiKey
             Implement version system
+            Implement Bower support

+2017-06-04  No version

+            Generated single FreeAnts.d.ts file with DtsBundlePlugin in webpack config file Some structural fixes

-2017-06-03  No version
+2017-06-03: No version

             Implemented logout in AccountManager.